TejpreetBhatti/CIND820-Capstone/README.md

 # Repository Contents

-This repository contains the code required to evaluate the impact of Customer Lifetime Value measures on the insurance industry within the United States utilizing a Decision Tree Model, a KNN Model, and a Naïve Bayes Model.
+This repository contains the code required to evaluate the impact of Customer Lifetime Value measures on the insurance industry within the United States utilizing a Decision Tree Model, a KNN Model, Random Forest, Multinomial Logistic Regression and a Naïve Bayes Model.